 Pastéis de Nata: Portugal

-This custard tartlet may be Portugal’s national sweet treat, but it’s also a firm South African fave.
+This custard tartlet may be Portugal’s national sweet treat, but it’s also a firm South African fav.
 Some call it ‘pastel de nata’, but, if you’re anything like us and can’t seem to get enough of these tasty treats, the plural name is ‘pastéis de nata’.
-These ‘cream pastries’ are sometimes dusted with cinnamon and have been compared to English custard tarts – the difference being the shell pastry base in the English ‘egg custard’ and nutmeg dusting.
+These cream pastries are sometimes dusted with cinnamon, and have been compared to English custard tarts – the difference being the shell pastry base in the English ‘egg custard’ and nutmeg dusting.
 In fact, most countries have their own version of this popular traditional pastry.

 The delicious puff pastry tart has a silky egg custard filling and a distinct blistered top.

 But what’s even richer than the filling of these irresistible sweet treats are its holier-than-thou origins.
 Pastéis de nata were first made by the monks of Santa Maria de Belém in the 18th century.
 Back then, it was customary for monks to starch nuns’ religious habits (overalls) with egg whites to stiffen them.
 This meant they usually had a surplus of egg yolks.
 Being creative, they decided to make bite-sized custard tartlets.

 Once these traditional pastries became really popular, the monks sold them to make a living.
 The revelation that is pastéis de nata, is also known as ‘pastéis de Belém’, after the region the baker monks hail from.
 Legend has it that monks still guard the original recipe.